ombaviskar18/Somania_Minihub/Somania-agent/tutorial.md

-# Setting Up Your First Somania Chat Agent - A Comprehensive Guide
+# Setting Up Your First Somnia Chat Agent - A Comprehensive Guide

 Welcome!
-This tutorial will guide you through creating an AI-powered chat agent that understands Somania blockchain concepts.
+This tutorial will guide you through creating an AI-powered chat agent that understands Somnia blockchain concepts.
 We'll focus on getting a working conversation system first, laying the groundwork for future blockchain interactions.

 > [!NOTE]
 > 💡 **Coming from Web2 or Ethereum?** Throughout this guide, we'll provide analogies to help you understand Python concepts: